 ProCare visits will continue on a rotational basis approximately every 6 months to ensure a positive, safe and hassle-free leasing experience by minimizing the likelihood of unwanted maintenance emergencies.

 You will receive a “ProCare Fridge List” to keep track of any minor maintenance requests you may have.
 These requests will be addressed at each of your scheduled maintenance visits.

-Your Invitation Home may be part of an HOA and covered by certain rules and regulations that ensure your neighborhood runs efficiently.
-Please be sure to familiarize yourself with the specific Covenants, Conditions and Restrictions (CC&Rs) that were provided for your HOA as part of your Lease Agreement.
-As a resident in an Invitation Home, you are required to comply with the local CC&Rs for your HOA.
+Your Invitation Home is covered by certain municipal rules and regulations that ensure your neighborhood runs efficiently.
+It may also be part of a Homeowners Association (HOA.)
+Please be sure to familiarize yourself with the specific city regulations and, if applicable, the Covenants, Conditions and Restrictions (CC&Rs) that were provided for your HOA as part of your Lease Agreement.
+As a resident in an Invitation Home, you are required to comply with the local regulations and, if applicable, CC&Rs for your HOA.

 Your CC&Rs may differ, but some examples of standard CC&R points of interest include items such as:

-- Care should be exercised in the landscaping and maintenance of trees, plants, flowers and shrubs on your lot to prevent drainage problems or obstruction of sight lines required for vehicular traffic.
-Please also ensure that weeds are never present in your landscaping, especially in non-grass areas.
+- Care should be exercised in the landscaping and maintenance of trees, plants, flowers and shrubs on your lot to prevent drainage problems or obstruction of view.

 - Driveways must be kept free of oil stains.

 - Trash containers should not be stored in driveways or common areas, but in garages or behind a fence.
 Place containers on the street no earlier than the night before trash pick-up and store them no later than the night of the trash collection.

 - Remove holiday decorations within a reasonable amount of time (approximately 10 days).

 - Pets must be walked on a leash and waste disposed of properly.